cksystemsteaching/selfie/README.md

 }
 ```

 As intended by the designers of the programming language C, and in fact many other programming languages including C\*, the code can be read like a sentence in English: given an integer value for `n`, return the value of the *arithmetic expression* `n + n`.
 The line `return n + n;` is called a `return` *statement*.
-However, the difference between C and English is that the C code is more succinct and much more precise than the sentence in English.
+However, the difference between C and English is that C code is more succinct and, more importantly, its meaning is precisely defined, as opposed to the meaning of a sentence in English.

 First of all, the code needs to be written according to strict syntactic rules.
 We need to say `return` exactly as is, also called a *keyword*, and even the parentheses, the braces, and the semicolon need to be where they are.
 But the code also contains information about how large the value of `n` as well as its doubled value as returned by the *procedure* called `double` can ever be.
 This is done using the `int` keyword which specifies the *range* or *type* of the involved values.
 Nothing on a computer can be arbitrarily large!
 In other words, the `double` procedure you see here is not a mathematical function, it is code that instructs a machine to compute the doubled value of whole numbers within a given finite range.